 I’d like to come to this year’s festival, but how do I know that industry representatives won’t steal my idea?
 While we’ve never had a situation arise in 27 years, HPF takes every precaution — requiring all attendees to sign a submission agreement.
 Agreements must be signed in order to attend.
 Another great way to protect yourself if to follow up your meeting with a card or letter (that you keep a copy of) memorializing your meeting and conversation/project and that it is your understanding that if they intend to use your idea in any way they will contact you to negotiate the appropriate fees.
 Finally, Fade In screens all companies to make sure they are 1) WGA Signatory 2) legit with produced credits.

 What should I wear?
 Do they expect us to be in business attire?
 No. Please dress comfortably, as the days will be long.
 Wear comfortable shoes, jeans — clothing that represents who you are trying to convey yourself as: a writer (and a writer in Hollywood never wears a suit — unless they’re attending their premiere or an awards show — and even then…).

 If I can’t make the live event is there a way I can participate/submit to the companies online?
 Yes.
-You can submit online to all of the companies taking part this year on our sister site, Greenlightmymovie.com http://www.greenlightmymovie.com.
+You can purchase a Virtual Pass, which allows you to take your meetings via Skype video.

 Didn’t see your question answered here?
 E-mail us at [email protected]